-How can I benefit from outpatient services?
+How can you benefit from outpatient care?

 - Find healthy balance through wellness activities

 - Find out how to change unhealthy thoughts and behaviors